 Cirrhosis of the liver: Treatments

 The most effective treatment plan for cirrhosis of the liver uses a multifaceted approach and varies depending on the cause of the disease.
 Treatment plans are individualized to best fit the patient's age, medical history, and stage of the disease.
-The goal of treatment is to stop or slow the progression of damage to the liver and minimize and quickly treat any complications, such as such ...more treatments »
+The goal of treatment is to stop or slow the progression of damage to the liver and minimize and quickly treat ...more treatments »

 Cirrhosis of the liver: Misdiagnosis

 A diagnosis of cirrhosis of the liver begins with taking a thorough health history, including symptoms, and performing a physical exam that includes an abdominal exam.
 A diagnosis of cirrhosis of the liver may be overlooked or delayed because in its early stages there generally are no symptoms.
-In addition, symptoms, such as poor appetite, fatigue, weight loss ...more misdiagnosis »
+In addition, symptoms, such as poor appetite, fatigue, weight loss, and weakness, are ...more misdiagnosis »

 Symptoms of Cirrhosis of the liver